bafonins/t0d0-app-test/README.md

 # Features

+## Pagination

+List data in the application is paginated using offset-based pagination.
+Both, root level and nested todos are paginated with the default page size of 10.

 ## Real-time updates

 The application uses GraphQL subscriptions running over WebSockets to implement real-time updates.
 Todo update, create and delete operations are broadcasted to all active users.